 4.1 Functional association data

-Association networks are created from feature-based data types using the PCC, after a frequency transform as described in Mostafavi 2008.
-Only the top 100 interactions are used for each gene in order to keep the networks sparse, and a normalization scheme of W’h = Dh1/2WhDh1/2 is applied to each network and the final combined network, where Dh is the diagonal row sum of Wh.
+Association networks are created from feature-based data types using the PCC [spell this out], after a frequency transform as described in Mostafavi 2008.
+Only the top 100 interactions are used for each gene in the training set in order to keep the networks sparse, and a normalization scheme of W’h = Dh1/2WhDh1/2 is applied to each network and the final combined network, where Dh is the diagonal row sum of Wh.

 4.2 Evaluation Frameworks

-For the purposes of evaluation, protein functions are described by GO ontology annotations, and predictions are made only for those functions annotated to between 3 and 300 gene products in each genome.
+For the purposes of evaluation, protein functions are described by GO ontology annotations, and predictions are made only for those functions annotated to between 3 and 300 gene products [is gene product the same as a gene?
+Also how would we know which are the appropriate annotations a priori?] in each genome.
 When considering functional annotations, the common convention of excluding ‘IEA’ annotations is observed.

-As in the MouseFunc competition, performance is evaluated in two different scenarios: a test set where a subset of GO-annotated data (1718 genes in mouse) is wiped of all annotations and then predictions are made from the remaining training data, and a novel set where predictions are made for proteins that have received new annotations at a later date in time.
+As in the MouseFunc competition, performance is evaluated in two different scenarios: a test set where a subset of GO-annotated data (1718 genes in mouse) is removed from all annotations and then predictions are made from the remaining training data, and a novel set where predictions are made for proteins that have received new annotations at a later date in time.
 The member genes of this second set consist of the intersection of all proteins that have received at least one new annotation in any of the GO categories we are attempting predictions for (1954 genes in mouse, 362 genes in yeast), and so include many proteins that already had some annotations in the training set, as well as proteins with no annotations in the training set.

-Pena-Castillo 2008 remarks that there appears to be a qualitative difference between the two types of evaluations, and indeed the performance of all algorithms is markedly higher on the test set than on the novel set.
+[supplement] Pena-Castillo 2008 remarks that there appears to be a qualitative difference between the two types of evaluations, and indeed the performance of all algorithms is markedly higher on the test set than on the novel set.
 This dichotomy in performance is mirrored in later work by Mostafavi 2009, which uses the same evaluation setup on more recent GO data.
 We hypothesize two different factors underlying the relative strength of test performance compared to novel performance:

 The first is the fluidity of the GO ontology itself.
 Annotations are not set in stone, and can be added and deleted depending upon further review of the evidence.
 The structure of the hierarchy is also mutable, with further annotation changes caused by re-structuring as annotations from old ancestors are deleted and new ancestors added in order to ensure the true-path rule is honored.
-In summary, GO annotations are somewhat of a moving target, causing performance degradation in predictions that span a large temporal gap, such as in the novel evaluation setting.
+In summary, GO annotations change significantly over time, causing performance degradation in predictions that span a large temporal gap, such as in the novel evaluation setting.

 The second possible factor lies in the interdependence of both the data and the annotations on homology modeling.
 Several of the included data-types: Pfam, Interpro, OMIM, etc. use homology modeling to propagate data amongst proteins.
 The same is true of GO annotations, where computational predictions can be assigned based on homologues after manual review.
 Thus even if the annotations are wiped out for the test set, the homology links that caused those annotations are still present in the data and thus make the annotations more easily recoverable.
 This interdependence would be less true in the novel setting, as one would expect that most of the homologues known at the time that the training data was gathered would have already been annotated in GO as well, and so the majority of the novel annotations likely come from experimental evidence or from newer homology modeling not reflected in the training data.